abrookins/WrapToColumn/README.md

 Feel free to change these in your keymap (Preferences -> Keymap) or IeaVim configuration file!

-When using IdeaVim, you can invoke above commands using the following actions:
+When using IdeaVim, you can invoke the above commands using the following actions:
 * Wrap Line to Column: `com.andrewbrookins.idea.wrap.WrapAction`
 * Wrap Paragraph to Column: `com.andrewbrookins.idea.wrap.WrapParagraphAction`